 - Season the wings with the salt, pepper and garlic powder and place on a rack on top of a baking sheet covered with foil.

-- Once the wings are done, toss the into the bowl with the sauce.
+- Once the wings are done, add them to the bowl with the sauce.

-- Place the wings back on the rack and back into the oven for 8-10 minutes.
+- Place the wings back on the rack and bake again for 8-10 minutes.